bbigej/guessing-game/README.md

 Bryan Bigej

-The Guessing Game project:
+My person website and the Guessing Game project:

-This is a simple project with the goal of further developing my web development skills using important web development concepts and tools.
-Users will respond to a series of simple questions and the programming should cause the page to respond appropriately.
+This is a simple project geared toward developing my HTML, CSS and JavaScript skills.
+It contains my personal webite and some basic JavaScript interactivity, where users respond to questions and the answers will appear on the page.

-No citations to report
+No citations to report, other than Mark's Code 201 Github demonstrations as a reference.